Nardis-Labs/khub/README.md

 ## Overview and architecture

 `khub` was developed to offer a free and open source Kubernetes UI that aims to run in network isolated environments.
-While `khub` can run from outside the designed cluster, it is designed primarily to run in-cluster.
+While `khub` can run from outside the designated cluster, it is designed primarily to run in-cluster.
 Many off the shelf solutions, which often are not free, run their UI from desktop applications, and other locations that require a larger than desirable network exposure to internal control planes.